BradFran/SuperconductorTcPredictor/README.md

 pyproject.toml - configuration information for dependancies (uv.lock can also be included if needed, but is currently ignored)

-download_data.py - script to download the data (palceholder)
+download_data.py - script to download and extract the data from UCI to ./data

 run_author_model.py - script to evaluate author's original model